Gross Pay vs Net Pay: A Complete Guide for Employers

 If you have a global team, it can be especially challenging to determine gross pay vs. net pay while ensuring that you’re paying remote employees compliantly.
 You might be tempted to keep all your employees under one proverbial “roof” just to avoid the headache of paying employees around the world, but you shouldn’t sacrifice compliance for convenience.

-Using global payroll services like a PEO or an EOR can help simplify the process of paying distributed employees.
+Using global payroll services like an EOR can help simplify the process of paying distributed employees.
 Otherwise, your business will likely sink so much time into researching the proper regulations that building a global team could become cost-prohibitive.

 How Can I Help My Employees Understand Net Pay vs. Gross Pay?